Professional course Air Quality Monitoring

 There are two options to access each session:

-- Online Materials Access Only: This option will provide you with access to the online interactive materials for 9 weeks from the start date.
+• Online Materials Access Only: This option will provide you with access to the online interactive materials for 12 weeks from 06 March 2023.

 Study time

-It is recommended to work though the online materials in advance of the live session.
+It is recommended to work though the online materials in advance of the live online session.

 Features